Date of Degree

 Copyright 2013 Shu-Ching Chang

 Chang, Shu-Ching.
 "Antedependence Models for Skewed Continuous Longitudinal Data."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.